Submit an Article

 Article preview

-One of the most convenient methods for inserting a new point into an existing network in terms of field work is the resection method (Pothenot, Snelius problem).
-At sea near the coast and when traveling with a panorama of mountains, back resection to already known points and peaks is almost the only way to quickly and accurately determine the location.
-Also, resections obtained photographically, both during ground and aerial photography, are reduced to the Potenot problem on a plane.
+One of the most convenient methods, in terms of fieldwork, for inserting a new point into an existing network is the method of resection (the Pothenot problem, Snellius problem).
+At sea near the coast and during travels with a mountain panorama, resections to known points and peaks are often the only means to determine one's position quickly and accurately.
+Likewise, intersections obtained photographically, both in terrestrial and aerial surveying, reduce to the Pothenot problem in the plane.
 Therefore, any simplification of the solution to this problem deserves attention.

 How to cite: Kell’ N. Graphical adjustment of resections // Journal of Mining Institute.
 1928.
 Vol. 7.
 Iss.
 2. p.
 113-124.